grnet/cdmi-testsuite/README.md

        Default: false
   * -c
        The configuration file the application uses.
-Use 'default' to load the builtin configuration, though it may not be of much help for your runtime environment
+Use 'default' to load the builtin configuration, though it may not be of much help for the target CDMI server.
 ```